TykTechnologies/tyk-identity-broker/README.md

 You will be asked to log into your account (make sure it is one that satisfies the constraints!), and once logged in, you should be redirected back via the TIB proxy to your portal, as a logged in user.

-This user will be created with some user profile data, the user can edit and change their email address, but continue to log in with the same Google account (this data is stored seperately).
+This user will be created with some user profile data, the user can edit and change their email address, but continue to log in with the same Google account (this data is stored separately).

 #### Authenticate a user for the dashboard using Google and a constraint: